 Long-term debt-The Company elected to carry all of its long-term debt (consisting of trust preferred securities and junior subordinated notes) at fair value.
 These securities are measured based upon an analysis prepared by management, which considered the Company's own credit risk, including settlements with trust preferred debt holders and discounted cash flow analysis.
-As of December 31, 2015, long-term debt had an unpaid principal balance of \$70.5 million compared to an estimated fair value of \$31.9 million.
-The aggregate unpaid principal balance exceeds the fair value by \$38.6 million at December 31, 2015.
-The long-term debt is considered a Level 3 measurement at December 31, 2015.
+As of December 31, 2016, long-term debt had an unpaid principal balance of \$70.5 million compared to an estimated fair value of \$47.2 million.
+The aggregate unpaid principal balance exceeds the fair value by \$23.3 million at December 31, 2016.
+The long-term debt is considered a Level 3 measurement at December 31, 2016.

-Derivative assets and liabilities, Securitized trusts-For non-exchange traded contracts, fair value is based on the amounts that would be required to settle the positions with the related counterparties as of the valuation date.
+Derivative assets and liabilities, Securitized trusts-For non- exchange traded contracts, fair value is based on the amounts that would be required to settle the positions with the related counterparties as of the valuation date.
 Valuations of derivative assets and liabilities are based on observable market inputs, if available.
 To the extent observable market inputs are not available, fair values measurements include the Company's judgments about future cash flows, forward interest rates and certain other factors, including counterparty risk.
-Additionally, these values also take into account the Company's own credit standing, to the extent applicable; thus, the valuation of the derivative instrument includes the estimated value of the net credit differential between the counterparties to the derivative contract.
+Additionally, these values also take into account the Company's own credit standing, to the extent applicable;

+thus, the valuation of the derivative instrument includes the estimated value of the net credit differential between the counterparties to the derivative contract.
+As of December 31, 2016, there were no derivative assets or liabilities in the securitized trusts.
 As of December 31, 2015, the notional balance of derivative assets and liabilities, securitized trusts was \$67.7 million.
-These derivatives are included in the consolidated securitization trusts, which are nonrecourse to the Company, thus the economic risk from these derivatives is limited to the Company's residual interests in the securitization trusts.
-Derivative assets and liabilities, securitized trusts are considered a Level 3 measurement at December 31, 2015.
+These derivatives were included in the consolidated securitization trusts, which are nonrecourse to the Company, thus the economic risk from these derivatives is limited to the Company's residual interests in the securitization trusts.
+Derivative assets and liabilities, securitized trusts were considered a Level 3 measurement at December 31, 2015.

 Derivative assets and liabilities, Lending-The Company's derivative assets and liabilities are carried at fair value as required by GAAP and are accounted for as free standing derivatives.
 The derivatives include IRLCs with prospective residential mortgage borrowers whereby the interest rate on the loan is determined prior to funding and the borrowers have locked in that interest rate.
 These commitments are determined to be derivative instruments in accordance with GAAP.
 The derivatives also include hedging instruments (typically TBA MBS) used to hedge the fair value changes associated with changes in interest rates relating to its mortgage lending originations as well as mortgage servicing rights.
 The Company hedges the period from the interest rate lock (assuming a fall-out factor) to the date of the loan sale.
 The estimated fair value of IRLCs are based on underlying loan types with similar characteristics using the TBA MBS market, which is actively quoted and easily validated through external sources.
 The data inputs used in this valuation include, but are not limited to, loan type, underlying loan amount, note rate, loan program, and expected sale date of the loan, adjusted for current market conditions.
 These valuations are adjusted at the loan level to consider the servicing release premium and loan pricing adjustments specific to each loan.
-For all IRLCs, the base value is then adjusted for the anticipated Pull-through Rate is an unobservable input based on historical experience, which results in classification of IRLCs as a Level 3 measurement at December 31, 2015.
+For all IRLCs, the base value is then adjusted for the anticipated Pull-through Rate.
+The anticipated Pull-through Rate is an unobservable input based on historical experience, which results in classification of IRLCs as a Level 3 measurement at December 31, 2016.